js-ojus/flow/README.md

 A document state is just a string.  `flow` does not assume anything about the specifics of any document state.

+### Document Actions

+Given a document in a particular state, each legal (for that state) action on the document could result in a new state.  `DocAction`s enumerate possible actions that affect documents.

+A document action is just a string.  `flow` does not assume anything about the specifics of any document action.

+### Documents

+A document comprises:

+- title,
+- body (usually, text),
+- enclosures/attachments (optional),
+- tags (optional) and
+- children documents (optional).

+Thus, `Document` is a recursive structure.
+As a document transitions from state to state, a child document is created and attached to it.
+Thus, documents form a hierarchy, much like an e-mail thread, a discussion forum thread or a trouble ticket thread.

+Only root documents have their own titles.
+Similarly, only root documents participate in workflows.
+Children documents follow their root documents along.

 ### Workflows

 Each `DocType` defined in `flow` should have an associated `Workflow` defined.
 This workflow handles the lifecycle of documents of that type.

 A workflow is begun when a document of a particular type is created.
 This workflow then tracks the document as it transitions from one document state to another, in reponse to either user actions or system events.
 These document states and their transitions constitute the defining graph of this workflow.

-### Document Actions

-Given a document in a particular state, each legal (for that state) action on the document could result in a new state.  `DocAction`s enumerate possible actions that affect documents.

-A document action is just a string.  `flow` does not assume anything about the specifics of any document action.

 ### Document Events